top of page

 Example Scenarios

-• Home Renovation: A 4 or 6 cubic metre skip bin is often sufficient for kitchen strip-outs, timber, and general waste.
+• Home Renovation: A 4 or 6 cubic metre skip bin is often sufficient for kitchen strip-outs, timber, and general waste for larger cleanups.

 • Commercial Construction: A 6 cubic metre skip bin can handle large volumes of heavy materials.